 Twig and Olive Photography is a US company that offers wedding, family portrait, and newborn photo workshops throughout the nation.
 Their Constant Trust workshop focuses on wedding photography and how to get the most out of your limited time with the couple.
 There is a focus on the business of wedding photography as well as posing with models and setting up a stylized shoot.
 Twig and Olive Photography organizes photography seminars in newborn photography, child and family photography as well,

 Julie Paisley offers intensive one-day workshops in her cottage location in Nashville, Tennessee.
-She goes in depth into topics of interest to wedding photographers in each workshop.
+She offers in-depth details of topics of interest to wedding photographers in each workshop.
 Workshops for 2019 include marketing, styling, and bridal posing.
 Check her website for additional workshops or next years schedule.

 Travel, Landscape, and Nature Photography Workshops